-The operator ToPrimitive takes a Value argument and an optional argument PreferredType.
-The operator ToPrimitive converts its value argument to a non-Object type.
+The abstract operation ToPrimitive takes a Value argument and an optional argument PreferredType.
+The abstract operation ToPrimitive converts its value argument to a non-Object type.
 If an object is capable of converting to more than one primitive type, it may use the optional hint PreferredType to favour that type.
 Conversion occurs according to the following table: